| Fall and Spring Semesters

 In order to encourage students and community library users to return materials promptly, fines are charged on overdue materials.
 Library fines are charged at the following rates per item: Circulating, Juvenile, and Oversize collections items and print newspaper and magazines issues (10 cents per day); Two-Hour Reserve items (25 cents per hour); and Overnight and One-Week Reserve items (25 cents per day).
 The maximum fine charged per item is five dollars.
 Lost materials are billed at the purchase price of the materials.

-Students and community residents will receive two overdue notices to remind them that library materials have not been returned.
-When the third and final notice is mailed, students will be blocked, which means they will not be able to register, receive a financial aid refund, obtain an official college transcript, or charge items in the bookstore until the library materials have been returned and fines owed on them have been paid.
+Students and community residents will receive two overdue notices by email to remind them that library materials have not been returned.
+When the third and final notice is mailed, students will be blocked, which means they will not be able to receive a financial aid refund, or obtain an official college transcript until the library materials have been returned and fines owed on them have been paid.
 In addition, students and community residents will be submitted to the Virginia Department of Taxation under the Set-Off Debt Collection Program, which means that if library materials are not returned then the value of these items will be deducted from the individual’s state income tax refund or lottery winnings.
 Finally, students and community residents who have unpaid library fines will not be allowed to check out additional items from the library until the fines have been paid unless special permission has been granted by the staff for them to do so.

 A photocopier, microfilm reader-printers, and a computer printer are provided in the library for student use.
-All copies made on the photocopier, the microfilm reader-printers, and the computer printer are 5 cents each.
+All copies made on the photocopier, the microfilm reader-printers, and the computer printer are 5 cents each, with the exception of copies of academic work made by current MECC students.
+When MECC students present a current student ID at the time of making copies of academic work, there will be no charge for copies.
 All copying must be in compliance with the United States Copyright Act.

 NOTICE WARNING CONCERNING COPYRIGHT RESTRICTIONS